daianessnt/daianessnt/README.md

 ### Hello, nice to meet you!
 I'm Daiane 👩‍💻
-📚 I'm an Information Systems and Public Administration undergraduate student.<br/>
+📚 I'm an Public Administration undergraduate student.<br/>
 📍 Based in Florianópolis, Brazil.

 <br/>